-I am offering two* editorial services for aspiring (and perspiring) novelists.
+I am offering three editorial services for aspiring (and perspiring) novelists.
 I don’t have a complex fee schedule and you won’t find any sprawling spreadsheets illustrating all the different ways you can give me your money.

 The first service is something I call the Editorial Review.
 (I know, it’s not very original.
-If you want, you can call it the Green Pen of Helpfulness.
+If you want, you can call it The Green Pen of Helpfulness.
 This will make sense in a moment.
 Probably.)
 This is the sort of thing I do for publishing houses that are interested in a project and yet aren’t convinced it’s right for them or that it’s “ready for prime time.”
 I’ll read your manuscript cover to cover, then offer my evaluation of your novel in a 6 to 10 page document, noting areas in need of improvement and your strengths.
 I’ll point out editorial issues that might be keeping you from landing an agent or catching an editor’s eye.
 I’ll tell you what I think about your plot, the believability of your characters, and the quality of your writing.
 An Editorial Review often is just enough information to point you toward revisions that can dramatically increase the chance for publishing success.